GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ![class](ex-concept-rolenames.svg)

-The example shows a Concept “State”, and the relationship between “State” in the role “source state” and the role “target state”.
+The example shows a Concept “State”, and the relationship between “State” in the role “sourceState” and the role “targetState”.
 ####	Association Classes
 If the Association represents a valuable concept; it may be worth to model it as an association class.
 Since an association class can be part of other associations, an association class may be the only way to express elaborated concept relationships.